Last updated 20th April 2021

 It will help us to process your request if you clearly state which right you wish to exercise and, where relevant, why it is that you are exercising it.
 The clearer and more specific you can be, the faster and more efficiently we can deal with your request.
 If you do not provide us with sufficient information, then we may delay actioning your request until you have provided us with additional information (and where this is the case we will tell you).

 Please note that all the rights mentioned in this section are not absolute and we may be entitled to refuse requests, wholly or partly, where exceptions under the applicable law apply.
 For example, we may refuse to comply with a request if it is manifestly unfounded or excessive.

 9. Contact Details

-If you have any queries regarding this Policy, if you wish to exercise any of your rights set out above or if you think that the Policy has not been followed, please contact us by emailing us at [email protected] .
+If you have any queries regarding this Policy or if you wish to exercise any of your rights set out above, please contact us by emailing us at [email protected] .

 Whilst we would prefer that you direct any complaints or queries you have to us first, you may also lodge a complaint to the supervisory authority applicable in your country about the way we process your personal data.
 In the UK, this is the Information Commissioner’s Office (ICO).